Simple Tricks For Arranging Furniture Around Your TV

 • Perpendicular Layout

 While many living rooms suit specific layouts, it’s important for the television and furniture to meet your personal preferences.
-Keep reading to learn how different layouts will suit you, how high to hang a TV, and how far the couch should be from the television.

 U-Shaped Furniture

 This is one of the most traditional layouts in a large or mid-sized living room.
-It places all the attention on your television, rather than the furniture.
+It places all the attention on your television rather than the furniture.

 It basically makes a home theater, allowing everyone an equal opportunity to see and hear everything comfortably.
 However, it may disrupt the flow of a smaller living room.